Nikki Haley on Iran: 'We must not be silent'

 State-run media outlet IRIB reported that Iranian officials had temporarily restricted access to social media apps Instagram and Telegram, which have been used by Iranians to share news about the protests.

-The State Department has been communicating with protesters through their Farsi-language social media accounts despite the Iranian government's decision to block access to some websites.
+The State Department has been communicating with protesters through their Farsi-language social media accounts, posting statements of support from US and world leaders, despite the Iranian government's decision to block access to some websites.

 "We are still communicating with people in Iran on Facebook and Twitter and we're constantly updating those two sites in Farsi," said Goldstein.
 "And the people in Iran are able to get into those sites through VPN (virtual private networks)."